simolus3/drift/.github/ISSUE_TEMPLATE/docs.md

 Thanks for taking the time to file an issue for drift's documentation website or dartdocs!

-For feature requests, please describe the feature you're interested in.

-For information requests, please describe what you think is missing from the docs and if possible where should this information be placed.
+If you are looking for information that you feel is not sufficiently explained on the website (or too hard to find), please describe what the site is missing and, if possible, where you think the information should be added.

 If something on a page appears to be wrong or outdated, please include a link to the relevant section and mention what didn't work (or possibly what should be